arllanos/minesweeper-API/README.md

 **Logic**
 - When a mine ('M') is clicked, it changes to ('X') and the game is over.
 - When a Veiled Empty ('E') cell is clicked, it can either, transition to Revealed blank ('B') or to a digit (1 to 8) indicating the number of adjacent mines.
-- Flagging a cell will change any unrevealed value to its corresponding lowercase letter values inidcate flagged cell-
+- Flagging a cell will change any unrevealed value to its corresponding lowercase letter value.